Code-Institute-Submissions/LotRDashboard/README.md

 and the second was available here https://www.pexels.com/de-de/foto/herr-der-ringe-herr-des-rings-knechten-ring-1228268/.
 I'd like to thank both websites and any individuals involved for allowing free use on these images.

 ## Acknowledgements
-I was helped out by stackoverflow for a reduce function in my race dataset from Gordon Woodhull here: https://stackoverflow.com/questions/56039110/is-there-a-way-to-count-each-instance-of-person-in-race-only-once-then-disp/56048844?noredirect=1#comment98795755_56048844
+I was helped out by stackoverflow for a reduce function in my race dataset by Gordon Woodhull here: https://stackoverflow.com/questions/56039110/is-there-a-way-to-count-each-instance-of-person-in-race-only-once-then-disp/56048844?noredirect=1#comment98795755_56048844
 I also took a basic table forming function (tabulate) from here: http://www.d3noob.org/2013/02/add-html-table-to-your-d3js-graph.html.

 I recieved inspiration for this project from one of CI's mentors, Eventyret (Simen Daelin from his website here: https://eventyret.github.io/PokeDash/)